Hybrid VCSPs with crisp and conservative valued templates: Preliminaries

 This framework captures many specific well-known problems, including {\sc $k$-Sat}, {\sc Graph $k$-Colouring}, {\sc Minimum Cost Homomorphism Problem} and others (see~\cite{jeavons14:beatcs}).

 A function $f\in\CostF_D^{(n)}$ that takes values in $\{0,\infty\}$ is called {\em crisp}.
 We will often view it as a relation in $D^n$, and vice versa (this should be clear from the context).
-If language $\Gamma$ is crisp (i.e.\ it contains only crisp functions) then $\VCSP\Gamma$ is a pure feasibility problem corresponding to $\CSP\Gamma$.
+If a language $\Gamma$ is crisp (i.e.\ it contains only crisp functions) then $\VCSP\Gamma$ is a search problem corresponding to $\CSP\Gamma$.

+\begin{remark} Note that we formulated CSP as a decision problem, whereas VCSP as a search optimizational problem.
+This convention is followed throughout the text and further it becomes more important because decision and search problems are not computationally equivalent for hybrid CSPs (see after definition~\ref{4and3}). \end{remark}